What's with the name: Shellphone Chronicles

 You can support us by sharing, commenting, and liking my posts— I genuinely love your feedback, and engagement draws more readers to my work.

-If you are new to the crew, I’ve put together a Start Here page on my Substack website.
+Start Here: If you are new to the crew, I’ve put together a Start Here page.
 This roadmap guides you through some of our most popular essays and provides a few binge-worthy series suggestions.
 It’s a fun introduction to the themes that we weave through our life of adventure on the deep blue sea.

 Great to get the origin story (and see pictures of an actual old school composition notebook!), Linda!
 I'm also loving the penpal exchange.
 Can't wait to see what more you have in store for us in 2026!